kristinemlarson/gnssrefl/docs/pages/README_vwc.md

 - do not allow nonsense soil moisture values (e.g. negative soil moisture is not allowed in our world)

-We currently level the VWC data to 5% but we will allow that to vary by site in future versions as that value should depend on the soil texture at the site.
+We currently level the VWC data to 5% but you can change this on the command line.
+This will vary by site as that value should depend on the soil texture at the site.

 <img src="../_static/p038_Figure_3.png" width="600">